RasaHQ/rasa-x-helm/README.md

 helm delete <your release name>
 ```

+## To 4.0.0

+The rasa-x-helm chart in version 4.0.0 introduces the following breaking changes:

+Update chart dependencies to the latest available version:

+* Redis - Redis chart is update to version 15, below you can find listed a summary of major changes compare to the previous version used by the rasa-x-helm chart.

+  - Credentials parameter are reorganized under the `auth` parameter.
+  - The `cluster.enabled` parameter is deprecated in favor of `architecture` parameter that accepts two values: `standalone` and `replication`.
+  - `securityContext.*` is deprecated in favor of `XXX.podSecurityContext` and `XXX.containerSecurityContext` (`XXX` can be replaces with `master` or `replica`).
+  - `redis.redisPort` is deprecated in favor of `master.service.port` and `replica.service.port`.

+A full list of changes between versions for the Bitnami Redis chart can be found [here](https://artifacthub.io/packages/helm/bitnami/redis).

 ## To 3.0.0

 The rasa-x-helm chart in version 3.0.0 introduces the following breaking changes: